-The relatively less favorable (compared to 2008) macroeconomic developments in the Polish economy, the decrease in interest rates and the continuing 'deposit war', as well as the high costs of credit risk translated into a decrease in the profits recorded by banks in 2009.
+The relatively less favorable (compared to 2008) macroeconomic developments in the Polish economy, the decrease in interest rates and the continuing 'deposit war', as well as high costs of credit risk, contributed to a decrease in the profits recorded by banks in 2009.

-In 2009 PKO Bank Polski SA achieved, however, good financial results, significantly better than the average for its peers.
+In 2009 PKO Bank Polski SA Group achieved, however, good financial results, significantly better than the average for its peers.

-High costs of external financing, lower effectiveness of lending activity, as well as growing allowances on credit risk (more than twice as high as at the end of 2008) negatively affected the profits of the banking sector.
+Lower effectiveness of lending activity and high costs of external financing,, as well as growing allowances on credit risk (more than twice as high as at the end of 2008) negatively affected the profits of the banking sector.

-At the same time, active Policy of PKO Bank Polski SA contributed to a significant increase in its total assets, accompanied by high return on assets (Bank's ROA net amounted to 1.7% as at the end of 2009)
+At the same time, active policy of PKO Bank Polski SA Group contributed to a significant increase in its total assets, accompanied by high return on assets (Group's ROA net amounted to 1.6% as at the end of 2009)